katenjoki/analytics_eng_project/README.md

 2. Docker: Docker will be used to containerize the Airflow environment, ensuring reproducible execution across different environments.

-3. Google Cloud Platform (GCP): GCP will be used as the cloud infrastructure by providing services and resources that integrate seamlessly with Airflow and facilitate data processing and **storage**.
+3. Google Cloud Platform (GCP): GCP will be used as the cloud infrastructure by providing services and resources that integrate seamlessly with Airflow and BigQuery, and facilitate data **storage**.

 4. BigQuery: BigQuery, a **data warehouse** fully-managed by Google Cloud, will be the target storage and analytics platform.

-5. DBT (Data Build Tool): DBT is a SQL-based framework which will be used for data transformation and modeling.
-Check out my [dbt_analytics repo](https://github.com/katenjoki/dbt_analytics/tree/master) to see how I created **data models** to transform the data.
+5. DBT (Data Build Tool): DBT is a SQL-based framework which will be used for data transformation and modeling, by connecting to our BigQuery data warehouse.
+Check out my [dbt_analytics repo](https://github.com/katenjoki/dbt_analytics/tree/master) to see how I created **data models** and **macros** to transform the data.

 # Pipeline Workflow